UPDATED 16 November 2022

 Will I need to be vaccinated again after my transplant?

 Yes.
 During your transplant your immune system is replaced, so if you received any COVID-19 vaccines before your transplant it is recommended that you are vaccinated again after your transplant.
 This is known as 're-vaccination'.
+If you have had CAR-T therapy, you will also need to be re-vaccinated.

 All doses of COVID-19 vaccine, delivered a number of weeks apart, will be required after your transplant to give you maximum protection.
 Your transplant team will help to arrange this for you.
 They will assess your individual situation to make sure you are re-vaccinated at the most suitable time for you.